Swimming pool filter information to help you choose what type and size are best for you.

 Filter Types & Efficiency: Sand, D.E, & Cartridge

 Buying Tip* It is the sand that cleans the water, not the name of the filter.
+So, just buy a cheap no name filter and put in a good filter sand, like white silica filter sand, available at most pool stores.

-Channeling is another concern, it occurs when pump pressure is excessive, causing channels to form between the top and the bottom of the filter.
+Channeling is another concern; it occurs when pump pressure is excessive, causing channels to form between the top and the bottom of the filter.
 The water follows the easy path instead of evenly filtering down through all the sand.
 Filter aids such as flocculant/flox can also cause channeling.

 With its inability to catch small debris, small bits of algae are allowed to pass through the filter and take hold, versus getting filtered out as it would in either of the other two filter types.